peonii/inertia/api/README.md

 5. Set `DATABASE_URL` to Postgres connection string
 6. Set `REDIS_URL` to Redis connection string
 7. Run `go run ./cmd/inertia api` in this directory

+## Documentation

+The API's OpenAPI documentation is available at `http://localhost:3001/docs` when running locally.